 - Financing is available if you don’t want to pay upfront for the yearly membership.

 - Disney is a top-tier travel company that offers unparalleled vacation experiences.
 You can always expect Disney to go above and beyond to deliver exceptional service.
-It’s difficult to find other travel or timeshare companies with the same level of or dedication to customer service.
+It’s difficult to find other travel or timeshare companies with the same level of dedication to customer service.

 - You can benefit even more from your membership because of the Disney Vacation Club deals and special offers available to members.